-Titanic had a promenade deck located on A deck which wrapped around the full length of the ship.
-The promenade deck was only for use of those passengers travelling in first class and because of the enclosed design, it was well protected from the weather.
+The Promenade Deck was only for use of those passengers travelling in first class and because of the enclosed design, it was well protected from the weather.

-Chairs would be rented for the entire voyage at a cost of 1 dollar.
+Chairs would be rented for the entire voyage at a cost of $1.

 Did The Queen Mary Have a Promenade Deck?

-The Queen Mary had a full promenade deck which was partly sheltered.
-Access to the promenade deck was split between Tourist Class and Cabin Class.
+The Queen Mary had a full Promenade Deck which was partly sheltered.
+Access to the Promenade Dck was split between Tourist Class and Cabin Class.

 The promenade deck has been restored and is now a place where guests staying onboard can order a drink or have some food.

-I have stayed on the Queen Mary and strolled along the promenade deck.
+I have stayed on the Queen Mary as she is now a floating hotel in Long Beach, California.
+I strolled along the promenade deck many times.

-Watch the video below to find out how my stay was:
+Watch the video below to find out about my stay:

-What Deck is The Promenade Deck Usually On?
+On What Deck is The Promenade Usually Situated?